edeustace/assets-loader/README.md

         concatenate: true
         minify: true
         gzip: true
-        # Optional: specify a jar from which to extract the 'public' assets folder.
+        # Required if running in prod mode: specify a jar from which to extract the 'public' assets folder.
-        # by default it'll use the main play app jar in the dist folder
-        # jarfile: "my-app.jar"
+        # jarfile: "target/staged/my-app.jar"
       }
     }